Ivana Noa: Filmmaking

+Festivals' Jury

 In 2013 she is invited for a member of the children's juries at the Jeugd Film Festival, Antwerp.

 In 2014 Ivana Noa is a part of the Kids Juries of Chicago International Children's Film Festival and Het Theater Festival.

 In 2017 Ivana Noa is speaker for the European Film Awards - Young audience award - in Belgium, hosted by Filem'On - The International Film Festival for Young Audiences Brussels.

 In 2019, 2020 and 2021 Ivana Noa is the official moderator of the Young Audience Award, presented by the European Film Academy and streamed live from Erfurt, Germany.